hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 ## REST API

-The Data Services Cloud console public API is defined based on the OpenAPI Specification version 3 ([OpenAPI 3.0 information](https://swagger.io/blog/news/whats-new-in-openapi-3-0/)).
+The Data Services Cloud console public API is specified based on the OpenAPI format version 3 ([OpenAPI 3.0 information](https://swagger.io/blog/news/whats-new-in-openapi-3-0/)).
 The API definition is available for download in OpenAPI 3 yaml format at this link.

-*
+Some of the advantages to distribution in OpenAPI 3.0 format:

+1. Updates to the API can be generated in more agile manner where documentation are embedded as description to any endpoints, parameters, and many more such as contact information, license, terms of use.
+2. Consumer of this API can also consume this API in an agile manner using the converter from this openAPI format to any language that were used as part of the their automation or CI/CD workflow.

 [Link to the API repository](https://docs.ccs.arubathena.com/)